 The referee's letter must include a statement providing assurance of the arms-length nature of the referee and their qualifications.
-If the Department of Medicine Reappointment, Promotions & Tenure Committee feels the content of the referee letter suggests a potential conflict of interest, the letter will be treated as a colleague letter and request will be made for a replacement letter if the minimum
+If the Department of Medicine Reappointment, Promotions & Tenure Committee feels the content of the referee letter suggests a potential conflict of interest, the letter will be treated as a colleague letter and request will be made for a replacement letter if the minimum number of letters is not available.

-□ List of Undergraduate/Postgraduate

-□ Students and Trainees' Letters
+□ List of Undergraduate/Postgraduate Students and Trainees' Letters

-Submit a minimum of 3 names.
+Submit a minimum of 5 names.
 Students and/or trainees may be current or former.

-□ Colleague Letters (optional)

-□ Summary of Contributions under titles of